-The most regular part was the market, with dimensions around 2 × 3 ropes.
-Although the western and eastern fronts fit well into the grid, the southern and northern frontages are withdrawn.
-Seemingly regular streets after the imposition of the grid seem to diverge, which is to a certain extent the result of uneven terrain and the town's location on the hill.
-It seems that the area of the medieval town was fitting into a square of 10 × 10 ropes.
-The most probable rope used was the rope of 43.2 m - blue lines, which corresponds to the foot of 0.288 m.
+The most regular part of the town was the market, with dimensions of around 2 × 3 ropes.
+Although the western and eastern fronts fit into the grid well, the southern and northern frontages are withdrawn.
+Seemingly regular streets appeared to diverge after the imposition of the grid, which is to a certain extent the result of uneven terrain and the town's location on a hill.
+It seems that the area of the medieval town fit into a square of 10 × 10 ropes.
+The most probable rope length used was that of 43.2 m (blue lines), which corresponds to a foot of 0.288 m.

 Mnichowice

-Mnichowice is a small village in the district of Bralin, within Kępno County, Greater Poland Voivodeship.
+Mnichowice is a small village in the district of Bralin, in Kępno County, Greater Poland Voivodeship.
 This area historically belonged to Silesia.
-First mention about the village dates to 1220 - it belonged to the property of the Augustinian monastery in Wrocław.
-Location of the german is confirmed in duke’s Henry IV document from 25 II 1276 and probably after then the village was reorganized and transformed into a regular Angerdorf shape.
-The Angerdorf-type villages, with oblong village green and two rectangular blocks of farmsteads on both sides, are typical for German-law villages in lowlands, especially in Saxony, Silesia, Bohemia and Pomerania [18].
+The first mention of the village dates to 1220, at which time it was the property of the Augustinian monastery in Wrocław.
+The location in German is confirmed in a document from Duke Henry IV dated 25 February 1276, and it is probably after this date that the village was reorganised and transformed into a regular Angerdorf shape.
+The Angerdorf-type villages, with oblong village greens and two rectangular blocks of farmsteads on either side, are typical for German-law villages in the lowlands, especially in Saxony, Silesia, Bohemia and Pomerania [18].

-The ground plan of the intravilan of Mnichowice is very regular, almost rectangular, its border was strengthened along the roads.
-The village green was affected by the transformation in the modern period, it was partially built up, owners of plots have attached part of the square to their farmsteads.
-The original border of the village green was partly preserved by the location of rural houses, which were often built in the same place since the Middle Ages.
+The ground plan of Mnichowice’s intravilan (built-up area) is very regular, almost rectangular, and its border has been strengthened along the roads.
+The village green was affected by transformations in the modern period; it was partially built up, and plot owners have attached part of the square to their farmsteads.
+The original border of the village green has partly been preserved by the location of rural houses, which have generally been built in the same place since the Middle Ages.

-The ideal concept of village Mnichowice consisted of a rectangular village green with a width of 1 rope (approx. 43.2 m) and two rows of farmsteads (2.5 rope width - approx. 106 m).
-The reconstructed area of intravilan was 6 × 18 ropes with is 0.75 of lesser lan (ger. kleine Hube - an old unit of area used in lands of German colonisation).
-Although it is not proven that the building blocks were to be divided into equal plots, it seems that in this case a certain module was used (Figure 6).
-The width of the plots ranged between 34-37 m.
-In one case the weight of the plot was double and was 72.59 m.
+The ideal concept of Mnichowice village consisted of a rectangular village green with a width of one rope (approx. 43.2 m) and two rows of farmsteads (a 2.5 rope width - approx. 106 m).
+The reconstructed area of the intravilan was 6 × 18 ropes, which is 0.75 of a lesser lan (ger. kleine Hube - an old unit of area used in lands of German colonisation).
+Although it is not proven that the blocks of buildings were to be divided into equal plots, it seems that in this case a certain module was used (Figure 6).
+The width of the plots ranged between 34–37 m.
+In one case, the weight of the plot was double and was 72.59 m.

-The maximum value of quantum from the measurements of the width of plots was 36.29 m (Figure 7).
+The maximum value of the quantum from the measurements of the plot widths was 36.29 m (Figure 7).